top of page

 Eligibility: All high school students can apply

-As an FPRI intern, you will be expected to participate in attending weekly foreign policy and career-focused seminars with guest speakers.
-Additionally, FPRI offers its interns the opportunity to work on an independent research paper that stands the chance to get published on FPRI’s Intern Corner.
+The FPRI offers internships for high school students across three main verticals - Research, Operations, and Special Events.
+Responsibilities for each of these verticals are outlined here.
+As an FPRI intern, you will be expected to attend weekly foreign policy and career-focused seminars with guest speakers.
+Additionally, FPRI offers its interns the opportunity to work on an independent research paper that has a chance to be published on FPRI’s Intern Corner.
+Note that these internships call for strong commitment and interest and require a cover letter stating why and where you wish to work, as well as a 3-5 page research writing sample for some verticals.

-Cost: The stipend provided varies from vertical to vertical, you also get the chance to apply for FPRI grants for your research.
+Cost: The stipend provided varies from vertical to vertical, you also get the chance to apply for FPRI grants for your research

 Location: Virtual

-Application Deadline: Applications are evaluated on a rolling basis, below are the deadlines -
+Application Deadline: Applications are evaluated on a rolling basis, below are the deadlines:

-Fall Cohort - July 20, 2023
+• Fall Cohort - July 20, 2023

-Spring Cohort - January 1, 2024 (you can expect the same deadline for the next cohort)
+• Spring Cohort - January 1, 2024 (you can expect the same deadline for the next cohort)

-Summer Cohort - April 15, 2024
+• Summer Cohort - April 15, 2024

 Program Dates:

-Fall Cohort - September – December
+• Fall Cohort - September – December

-Spring Cohort - February – May
+• Spring Cohort - February – May

-Summer Cohort - June – August
+• Summer Cohort - June – August

 Eligibility: All high school students can apply